mikerochip/cmake-test/README.md

 1. Wipe out your caches
    * Conan cache: `~/.conan2`
    * CMake cache: `<ProjectRoot>/build`
-1. Make sure your compilers are up to date, see instructions above
+2. Make sure your compilers are up-to-date, see instructions above
-1. Run the build script, see instructions above
+3. Run the build script, see instructions above

 **Error:** CLion Conan plugin is missing